aselshall/rm/hw/hw3.md

    - Include a bibliography at the end of your document formatted according to AGU guidelines.

 ## Submission
-- Not graded - no submission needed
+- Not graded - no submission required

 ## Rubric
 Grading follows these sections of the final proposal rubric: